 Before joining Markowitz Herbold, Anna spent her legal career in the service of Oregonians.
 In 2003, she joined the Oregon Department of Justice.
 The Attorney General appointed her to be Oregon’s Solicitor General in 2011.
 As Solicitor General, Anna led a team of attorneys in developing, coordinating, and briefing the State’s legal position in appeals in state and federal appellate courts, including the United States Supreme Court.

-In 2015, Anna transitioned to private practice at Markowitz Herbold, where she leads the firm’s appellate group.
+In 2015, Anna transitioned to private practice at Markowitz Herbold, where she leads the firm’s appellate group and serves as the firm's Managing Shareholder.

 Representative cases include: